Epicodus-Curriculum/intro-full-stack/0_1_epicodus_intro_to_pair_programming.md

 Allow room for silence.
 Oftentimes we feel uncomfortable in silence especially if we are with people we don’t know well.
 However, when pair programming (especially remotely when it is difficult to see body language) we need to be comfortable with silence.
 Allow your pair(s) time to think and respond.

 **Ask permission to speak.**
 It can be helpful and polite to ask to speak before doing so, especially if you are not sure what your pair is thinking or doing.
 This helps to insure you are not accidentally interrupting anyone; even during periods of silence.
 Ask such questions like “Are you open to suggestions?” or “May I say something?” or “When would be a good moment for me to ask a question?”
-Give your pair an opportunity first to say what’s on their mind or to let you know that they need more time to think.
+Give your pair an opportunity first to say what's on their mind or to let you know that they need more time to think.

 **Recognize indirect communication**